Tianyi-Shi-Tsukuba/PySimi/README.md

 - **Import name**: `pysimi`
 - The similarity matrix construction is modular and can be easily extended with custom similarity definitions.
-- PySimi is designed to support benchmarking and methodological research in clustering and representation learning.

 ---